 6.) ...aaaaand fill it into pie dish!

-CRUST: With this easy recipe, there is no need to blind-bake the crust.
-However, because your pie is in the oven for a long time to allow for the pumpkin filling to set, you should cover the crust after 30 minutes so it does not burn.
-For this you can use a pie protector shield.
-Or you simply make your own by cutting a “halo” with a 2 cm diameter out of aluminium foil.
+Cover the crust.
+Almond flour browns easily and you don't want the crust getting too dark.
+Cover the crust edges after 30 minutes of baking so it does not burn.
+For this you can use a pie protector shield or make your own shield by cutting a "halo" out of aluminium foil.

-Pumpkin puree is available all year round in the US and during autumn and winter in large UK supermarkets such as Waitrose and Tesco.
-If you cannot get hold of canned pumpkin puree when you feel in the mood for sugar free pumpkin pie, you can easily make your own!
+Homemade pumpkin puree.
+If you cannot get hold of canned pumpkin puree when you feel in the mood for sugar free pumpkin pie, simply roast a pumpkin!